-Incorporated in 1749, Alexandria became a busy seaport filled with brigs, schooners, and ships of the line that traversed the high seas en route to England and the Caribbean.
+Incorporated in 1749, Alexandria became a busy seaport filled with brigs, schooners and ships of the line that traversed the high seas en route to England and the Caribbean.
 The streets were lined with substantial brick houses, and the "sound of the hammer and trowel were at work everywhere."
-In 1796, a visitor, the Duc de La Rochfoucauld Liancourt, commented that "Alexandria is beyond all comparison the handsomest town in Virginia - indeed is among the finest in the United States."
+In 1796, a visitor, the Duke de La Rochefoucauld Liancourt, commented that "Alexandria is beyond all comparison the handsomest town in Virginia-indeed is among the finest in the United States."

 Sparking a Revolution

 In the years leading up to the American Revolution, Alexandria was one of the major colonial trading centers and ports.
 On April 14, 1755, five Royal Governors of the Colonies met with British General Edward Braddock at his headquarters, the Carlyle House, to discuss ways to fund British military campaigns in the French and Indian War.
 A tax on "all his Majesty's dominions in America" was recommended to the British Parliament and became the first Colonial Tax.
 This meeting sparked 20 years of civil unrest in the colonies that ultimately led to the Revolutionary War.
 The succession of taxes that followed fanned the flames of colonial resentment against England and cries of "taxation without representation" began to sound, rallying the colonists against the crown.